-Great Fire, Chestnut & Fifth Streets, MONDAY MORNING, DECEMBER, 15th 1854.
-EVANS & WATSON'S SALAMAN ER SAFES TRIUMPHANT, as they a
+PHILADELPHIA.
+Great Fire, Chestnut & Fifth Streets MONDAY MORNING.
+DECEMBER, 15th, 1854.
+EVANS & WATSON'S SALAMAN-DER SAFES TRIUMPHANT, as they al-

-DER SAFES TRIUMPHANT, as they always are when put to the test.
+1854.
+EVANS & WATSON'S SALAMANDER SAFES TRIUMPHANT, as they always are when put to the test.

 Philadelphia, Dec.
 15th, 1854.

 Messrs.
-Evans & Watson, No. 26 south Fourth Street, Philadelphia.-Gentlemen:-We take pleasure in recommending your Salamander Safes to merchants and others in want of a secure means of preserving their books, papers, &c., from fire, as the one we purchased from you about seven months since has preserved our books, papers, and cash in as good condition as they were when put into it, before the great fire of this morning, which destroyed the entire block of buildings corner of Chestnut and Fifth Streets.
-The above Safe was in use in our office, on the second floor of our building, from which place it fell into the cellar, and remained there until the fire was out.-The safe was then removed, and oppened in the presence of at least 1000 persons, who witnessed the good condition of the contents.
-Will you please have the Safe and locks repaired, as we intend to put it fin use again, bestier, parfect confidence in its fire proof paired, as we intend to put it 'in use again having perfect confidence in its fire proo qualities.
-Yours, respectfully, LACEY & PHILLIPS.
+Evans & Watson, No. 26 south

+Fourth Street, Philadelphia.-Gentlemen:-

+We take pleasure in recommending your

+Salamander Sales to merchants and others

+in want of a secure means of preserving

+their books, papers, &c., from fre, as the

+one we purchased from you about seven

+months since has preserved our books, papers, and cash in as good condition as they

+were when put into it, before the great fire

+of this morning, which destroyed the entire

+block of buildings corner of Chestnut and

+Fith Streets.
+The above Safe was in use

+in our office, on the second floor of our building, from which place it fell into the cellar,

+and remained there until the fire was out.-

+The safe was then removed, and oppened in

+the presence of at least 1000 persons, who

+witnessed the good condition of the contents.

+Will you please have the Safe and locks repaired, as we intend to put it in use again,

+having perfect confidence in its fire proof

+qualities.
+Yours, respectfully,

+LACEY & PHILLIPS.